The Frontiers in Neuroscience journal series is the 1st most cited in Neurosciences

 Frontiers in Neuroscience is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Neuroscience welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, CPC, Focused Review and Frontiers Commentary.
+The specialty sections of Frontiers in Neuroscience welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Systematic Review, Conceptual Analysis, Clinical Study Protocol, CPC, Focused Review and Frontiers Commentary.

 When submitting a manuscript to Frontiers in Neuroscience, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.